trisna-ashari/go-rest-skeleton/README.md

 #### Basic Auth
 Coming Soon

 #### LDAP
 Coming Soon

 ### DB Migration and Seeder
 Yes, this skeleton has builtin db migration and seeders.
 #### Auto Migrate
 Why auto migrate?
 This feature is very helpful to keep your `table(s) schema` always update depends on changes in each `entities`.

-AutoMigrate automatically run when you start the application `manually` or with `hot reload`.
+`AutoMigrate` automatically run when you `manually` start the application or with triggered by `hot reload`.

 #### Builtin Seeder
 This builtin seeder can help you to fill your schema with dummy data, so you don't need wast your time to type `an lorem ipsum`.